peterkhe1999/CheatSheet/OSEP/README.md

 Using **TLS Certificate Pinning** in Meterpreter, specify the certificate that will be trusted.
 Meterpreter will then compare the hash of the certificates and if there is a mismatch, it will terminate itself.
 This can be controlled by setting the **StagerVerifySSLCert** option to "true" and configuring **HandlerSSLCert** with the certificate we trust and want to use.

-Also try to **categorize** the target domain of our traffic to reduce the likelihood of inspection.
+Try to **categorize** the target domain of our traffic to reduce the likelihood of inspection.
 Some categories, like "banking", are usually not subject to inspection because of privacy concerns.

 ## Domain Fronting

 Large Content Delivery Networks (CDN) can be difficult to block or filter on a granular basis.

-Depending on the feature set supported by a CDN provider, domain fronting allows us to fetch arbitrary website content from a CDN, even though the initial TLS session is targeting a different domain.
+Domain fronting allows us to fetch arbitrary website content from a CDN, even though the initial TLS session is targeting a different domain.
 This is possible as the TLS and the HTTP session are handled independently.

-E.g., we can initiate the TLS session to `www.example1.com` and then get the contents of `www.example2.com`.
+E.g., Initiate the TLS session to `www.example1.com` and then get the contents of `www.example2.com`.

 With **virtual hosting**, multiple web sites associated with different domains could be hosted on a single machine, i.e. from a single IP address.
 The key to this functionality is the **request HOST header**, which specifies the **target domain name**, and optionally the port on which the web server is listening for the specified domain.

-On the hosting server itself, the Host header maps to a value in one of the web server's configuration files.
+On the hosting server itself, the **Host** header maps to a value in one of the web server's configuration files.

 E.g., NGINX configuration shown below